arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/datasheet/datasheet.md

 * **Extensions**
   * Servo motor
   * I2C Grove
-  * QWIIC
+  * Qwiic
   * Lego® Technic
   * M3 Screws

 # Contents

 ## Overview
-Arduino Alvik is battery powered and comes with 2 MCUs:
+Alvik is battery powered and comes with 2 MCUs:

- - at the core there is the STM32 ARM Cortex-M4 that controls all the sensors and actuators
+ - at the core there is the STM32 Arm® Cortex®-M4 that controls all the sensors and actuators
  - at the top a Nano ESP32 that can communicate with STM32 through a set of dedicated APIs

 ![](assets/datasheet_main_components.png)